ohdamnitsnikki/secret_chef/README.md

   title="Baby Care information cards" style="display: block; margin: 0 auto; max-width: 500px">

-1. By pressing the title of the post in this case "Scones you'll enter that specific post".
+1. By pressing the title of the post in this case "Scones" you'll enter that specific post.
 2. From here you can read the description of the recipe.
 3. You can also read the comments and comment if your a user.
 <img